 One Stop Shop Diversity

 If you are looking to diversity your portfolio the easy way, look no further than a quality index fund or mutual fund.

 To get exposure across 500 of the top companies in business today, you can invest in an S&P 500 fund.
 For a broader investment, look to a Russell 2000 fund.
 You can also invest in other index funds, including foreign and industry specific funds that give you exposure to multiple companies in a specific region or industry.

 If you want professional fund managers to take care of it for you, you can also look to diverse mutual funds.
 I prefer low fee mutual funds.
 I put together a portfolio of mutual funds that gives me exposure to hundreds of companies to help me spread my risk.

-To ensure I keep track of my fees and investments well, I use the free tool Personal Capital.
+To ensure I keep track of my fees and investments well, I use the free tool Empower.
 It only takes a few minutes to sign up and saved me $300 per year in mutual fund fees.